EllaBrands/stanDev/Developer-Process.md

 ### 5. Creating Pull Requests

-#### 5.1 Creating a Pull Request for a Feature Branch

-First, merge the current state of the branch `develop` back into the current feature branch.
-Update branch `develop` and merge it into the current branch .
+First, if the pull request is for a feature branch, update branch `develop` and merge it into the current branch.
+If the request is for a hotfix branch, no merge will be necessary.

-Second, Deal with any conflicts arising from the merge.
+Second, deal with any conflicts arising from the merge.

 Third, push the result of the merge so that the changes are available to GitHub.